sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/docs/design-proposals/container-k3s-host.md

 ### User Experience

-- User creates a bootable USB using the EMT-S USB Installer.
+- User creates a bootable USB drive.
-- During creation, the user edits the config-file to set `host_type`.
+- During creation, the user edits config-file to set `host_type`.
 - On boot, the installer reads `host_type` and provisions the appropriate host.
 - If an invalid value is provided, the installer halts and displays an error.

 ### Default Behavior

-When user has not set the `host_type`, `kubernetes` will be the default host type.
+If the `host_type` is not set, the default `kubernetes` host type will be used.